-Digitized by the Internet Archive in 2012 with funding from National Library of Scotland taining the use of the several accounts drawn up by previous writers, but in having free access to original papers, and to every other source of information regarding the collateral branches of a Family to which he himself was nearly related, and finally became so distinguished an ornament.
+HE present Genealogical History, which is now printed for the first time, was compiled in the year 1681, and has always been esteemed a work of authority.
+The Author enjoyed the best advantages for the prosecution of his labours, not only in obtaining the use of the several accounts drawn up by previous writers, but in having free access to original papers, and to every other source of information regarding the collateral branches of a Family to which he himself was nearly related, and finally became so distinguished an ornament.